rsm-gh/akbl/README.md

     2. Everytime that you want to test your implementations use the following command: `./setup && systemd stop alienware-kbl && alienware-kbl --start-daemon`.

-    3. Under the normal user terminal execute some daemon command.
-Ex: `alienware-kbl --off`, `alienware-kbl --on`.
+5. Under the normal user terminal execute some daemon command, ex: `alienware-kbl --off`, `alienware-kbl --on`.

   You will be then able of testing and debuging the daemon since this is the first step to make the whole program work.